boazbk/tcs/lec_19_cryptography.md

 Note that, since Alice chooses the message to send at random, our a priori probability for observing $y$ is $\tfrac{1}{2}p_0(y) + \tfrac{1}{2}p_1(y)$.
 However, as per [perfectsecrecy](){.ref},   the perfect secrecy condition guarantees that $p_0(y)=p_1(y)$!
 Let us denote the number $p_0(y)=p_1(y)$ by $p$.
-By the formula for conditional probability, the probability that Alice sent the message $x_0$ conditioned on our observation $y$ is simply^[The equation [bayeseq](){.eqref} is a special case of _Bayes' rule_ which, although a simple restatement of the formula for conditional probability, is an extremely important and widely used tool in statistics and data analysis.]
+By the formula for conditional probability, the probability that Alice sent the message $x_0$ conditioned on our observation $y$ is simply
 $$
 \Pr[i=0 | y=E_k(x_i)] = \frac{\Pr[i=0 \wedge y = E_k(x_i)]}{\Pr[y = E_k(x)]} \;. \label{bayeseq}
 $$

+(The equation [bayeseq](){.eqref} is a special case of _Bayes' rule_ which, although a simple restatement of the formula for conditional probability, is an extremely important and widely used tool in statistics and data analysis.)

 Since the probability that $i=0$ and $y$ is the ciphertext $E_k(0)$ is equal to $\tfrac{1}{2}\cdot p_0(y)$, and the a priori probability of observing $y$ is $\tfrac{1}{2}p_0(y) + \tfrac{1}{2}p_1(y)$, we can rewrite [bayeseq](){.eqref} as